 How to Rekey a Lock to Match an Existing Key

-Say you’ve bought a home, but there are one or two locks in the home that work off of a different key than rest of the locks (or, you’ve simply don’t have a key for one or two of the locks).
+Say you’ve bought a home, but there are one or two locks in the home that work off of a different key than the rest of the locks (or you simply don’t have a key for one or two of the locks).

 Or you might find yourself doing the same thing.
 You buy replacement door locks, and now you want the new locks to work with the current house key.